 As you can see, one of the biggest bonuses of going down the part-exchange route is the ability to gain control over your house sale.
 Although the price you’ll receive will typically be lower than market value, it’s a guaranteed cash price.
 In times of market uncertainty, when property sales are fluctuating, a definite sale can be a life-saver.

 Are you interested in exploring a part-exchange process?
-Just enter your postcode in the box on our site and see if your property is applicable for a cash offer today.
+Just enter your postcode here, complete a few details and see if your property is applicable for a cash offer today.